isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-brown-recluse-spiders/index.md

 ###  Step 2: Remove Propitious (Favourable) Conditions for Brown Recluse**

-** [Brown recluse naturally live](https://entomology.ca. uky. edu/ef631) in debris, woodpiles, logs, and rocks - outdoors spaces.
+** [Brown recluse naturally live](https://entomology.ca.uky.edu/ef631)in debris, woodpiles, logs, and rocks - outdoors spaces.
 They'll live in indoor spaces - even in attics or unheated basements during winters with no water or food.
 The spiders will hunt during the night for their dead or living prey. - they may employ suspended webs around outdoor vegetation, ceilings, corners, and walls.

 - Therefore, to get rid of these Recluse Spiders, ensure to first remove the propitious (favorable) conditions in the yard or home - such acts will remove their shelter of preying areas. - The Brown recluse will hide in locations that are warm, dark, and dry such as in rubber tires, bedding, furniture, shoes, clothing, and boxes - including in cellars, basements, and closets.

-The adaptable Brown recluse is largely active (but non-aggressive) in temperatures around 45F to 110F - they'll survive for about 6 months with no water or food. - You can repel the spiders using essential oils such as tea tree, lavender, and[peppermint oil](https://pestpolicy.com/does-peppermint-oil-repel-spiders/)- spray the oils and you may also use Hedge apples to repel the spiders.
+The adaptable Brown recluse is largely active (but non-aggressive) in temperatures around 45F to 110F - they'll survive for about 6 months with no water or food. - You can repel the spiders using essential oils such as tea tree, lavender, and[peppermint oil](https://pestpolicy.com/does-peppermint-oil-repel-spiders/)-spray the oils and you may also use Hedge apples to repel the spiders.

 ###  Step 3:**Inspect & Clean Brown Recluse Hiding Places**